 This Statement of Purpose gives details of Together for Children Sunderland Adoption Service, which is a partner in Adopt Coast to Coast, a Regional Adoption Agency.
-The other partners are Cumbria County Council and Durham County Council.
+The other partner is Durham County Council.
 Adopt Coast to Coast was launched on the 1st April 2021.